Opha May Johnson: Early years

 Opha May Jacob was born on May 4, 1878, in Kokomo, Indiana.
 She graduated from the shorthand and typewriting department of Wood's Commercial College in Washington, D.C., in 1895.
 As salutatorian of her class, she "entertained the audience with a carefully prepared paper."
-Jacob married Victor Hugo Johnson (1873–1950) on December 20, 1898, at the Sixth Presbyterian Church in Washington, D.C.
+Jacob married Victor Hugo Johnson (1873–1950) on December 20, 1898, at the Sixth Presbyterian Church in D.C.
 At the time of their marriage, Victor Johnson was the musical director at the Lafayette Square Opera House.
 Prior to joining the Marines, Johnson was in the Civil Service, working for the Interstate Commerce Commission.

 Military service

-Johnson became the first known woman to enlist in the Marine Corps on August 13, 1918, when she joined the Marine Corps Reserve during World War I. Johnson, due to being first in line that day, was the first of over 300 women to enlist in the Marine Corps Reserve during World War I. She was 39 years old at enlistment.
+Johnson became the first known woman to enlist in the Marine Corps on August 13, 1918, when she joined the Marine Corps Reserve during World War I. Johnson, due to being first in line that day, was the first of over 300 women to enlist in the reserve during the war.
+She was 39 years old at enlistment.

 According to 1918 newspaper articles, as well as the published history of Women Marines in World War I, Johnson's first duties were as a clerk at Headquarters Marine Corps, managing the records of other female reservists who joined after she did.
-She was promoted to sergeant in September, and was the highest-ranking woman in the Marine Corps during her time in service.
+She was promoted to sergeant in September, and was the highest-ranking woman in the Marines during her time in service.

-On July 11, 1919, the American Legion granted a charter to the first post of women's Marine Corps reservists.
-Known as Belleau Wood Post No. 1, its membership consisted of 90 women who had worked at Headquarters Marine Corps.
-Johnson was a charter member of this post.
+On July 11, 1919, the American Legion granted a charter to the first post of women's Marine reservists.
+Known as Belleau Wood Post No. 1, its membership consisted of 90 women who had worked at Marine headquarters.
+Johnson was a charter member of the post.

-At the end of World War I the Marine Corps, like all services, began the steady disenrollment of women, including Johnson, from active service.
-After her brief military career, she became a clerk in the War Department, and worked for the Marine Corps as a civil servant until retiring in 1943.
+At the end of World War I the Marines, like all services, began the steady disenrollment of women, including Johnson, from active service.
+After her brief military career, she became a clerk in the War Department, and worked for the Marines as a civil servant until retiring in 1943.

 Common biographical errors

-Marine Corps historians have pointed out that errors concerning Johnson have been circulated and published, the first of which concerns her middle name.
+Marine historians have pointed out that errors concerning Johnson have been circulated and published, the first of which concerns her middle name.
 Although many have identified the spelling of her middle name as Mae, Johnson spelled her middle name May on her enlistment form.

-The second fallacy typically published is her age when she enlisted.
+The second error typically published is her age when she enlisted.
 Although many report her birth year as 1900, placing her in her late teens at the time of her enlistment, she is known to have been 39 at enlistment.

 A third error involves her official photograph.
-Another well known photograph of three female Marine PFCs (Mary Kelly, May O'Keefe, and Ruth Spike) in 1918, was cropped to show just the center figure and published correctly as being May O'Keefe.
+Another well-known photograph of three female Marine PFCs (Mary Kelly, May O'Keefe, and Ruth Spike) in 1918, was cropped to show just the center figure and published correctly as being May O'Keefe.
 At a later date, that cropped picture was erroneously attributed as being Johnson and subsequently used by otherwise reliable sources.